 3. Process holiday requests fairly

-With Valentine’s Day falling on a Friday, staff may want to take a long weekend off work for a romantic break.
+With Valentine’s Day falling on a Tuesday, Staff may want to take the Monday off for a long weekend for a romantic break.

 Holiday requests should be processed fairly; it’s advisable to maintain a first come, first served system.